 - 8.3.1.1 Coaches will have access to a separate preseason weight management assessment portal to estimate: 1) a student-athlete's lowest allowable weight class; and 2) the first date a student-athlete may compete at that weight class as determined by the student-athlete's weight-loss plan.
 This portal has been developed for coaches as an educational and informational tool and is NOT the official weight-certification assessment.
 The Coaches Set-up/Portal Instructions may be found in the annual Wrestling Weight Management Program preseason information. - 8.3.2 Procedures for Certification.
 All student-athletes are required to complete Section I certification.
-Wrestlers descending to their lowest certified weight class shall not weigh in more than one weight class above their predetermined lowest weight class.
 Each student-athlete has until (on or before) February 15 to reach or descend back to his or her lowest certified weight class as determined by the student-athlete's individual weight-loss plan.
 (See Rule 8.3.3.)